curtislo93/finalproject-sql-transforming-analyzing-data/README.md

-# Final-Project-Transforming-and-Analyzing-Data-with-SQL
+# Transforming and Analyzing Data With SQL

 ## Project/Goals
-The goal is to transform and analyze data in SQL based on the ecommerce database, summarizing key points from multiple tables.
+The goal is to transform and analyze data in SQL based on an imported ecommerce database, summarizing key points from multiple tables.

 ## Process
 1. Started with cleaning the data.